jameswilddev/maryland-game-engine-old/docs/architecture/database.md

 An identifier is a 128-bit value which identifies an entity or attribute, randomly generated on the creation of new entities and attributes.
 Identifiers are analogous to UUIDs or GUIDs.

-## Global References

-A global reference includes:

-- The identifier of the attribute.
-- The identifier of the referenced entity (the value).

-All global references' values default to an all-zero identifier.

-## Global Strings

-A global string includes:

-- The identifier of the attribute.
-- Up to 65535 bytes of UTF-8 encoded text (the value).

-All global strings' values default to empty strings.

-## Global Floats

-A global float includes:

-- The identifier of the attribute.
-- A 32-bit IEEE float (the value, including support for NaN and positive/negative infinity).

-All global floats' values default to 0 when not set.

-## Global Flags

-A global flag includes:

-- The identifier of the attribute.

-All global flags default to unset.

 ## Entity References

 An entity reference includes: